PeterWone/Antipodean/spike/treadmill-5-america.md

 **NARRATOR (V.O.):** To understand why civilizations fall, we must look deeper than individual stories.
 We must examine the thread that connects every collapse, every decline, every transformation from strength to weakness.

 *Fade to black.
-Title card: "Next: The Fox and the Henhouse - The Corruption of Centralism"*
+Title card: "Next: The Fox and the Henhouse - How Centralism Corrupts Everything"*